surveyjs/survey-analytics/docs/get-started-react.md

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/get-started-analytics/react (linkStyle))

+If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repositories:

+- <a href="https://github.com/surveyjs/surveyjs_react_quickstart" target="_blank">SurveyJS + React Quickstart Template</a>
+- <a href="https://github.com/surveyjs/surveyjs-nextjs" target="_blank">SurveyJS + Next.js Quickstart Template</a>
+- <a href="https://github.com/surveyjs/surveyjs-remix" target="_blank">SurveyJS + Remix Quickstart Template</a>

 ## Install the `survey-analytics` npm Package

 SurveyJS Dashboard is distributed as a <a href="https://www.npmjs.com/package/survey-analytics" target="_blank">survey-analytics</a> npm package.
 Run the following command to install it: